styromaniac/YEAST/README.md

 ```
 --command $HOME/Applications/YEAST.sh
 ```
-You might hear a chime sound when YEAST-installer.sh or YEAST.sh succeed.
+You might hear a chime sound when YEAST-installer.sh or YEAST.sh succeeds.

 Now you can apply the custom artwork using the [Decky Loader](https://decky.xyz/) plugin SteamGridDB (only on SteamOS 3+) or right-clicking where the artwork is absent.